How the Launceston City Deal will be delivered

 - the City Heart project

-- the Regional Economic Development Strategy
+- the Regional Economic Development Plan

-- the Jobs Pathways Director
+- the Jobs Pathways Framework

 - the Tamar Estuary Management Taskforce, the River Health Action Plan and investments to reduce pollution in the Tamar Estuary and its catchments.